NBKRedSpy/QM_RecycleHotKey/README.md

 # Configuration

+This mod can either be configured via the MCM's Mod button on the main menu, or directly in the config file.
+Currently some values can only be edited in the config file.

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_RecycleHotKey\config.json`.

 |Key|Default|Description|